-As I write this post, I am distracted by a beauteous scenery outside.
+As I write this post for a delicious Middle Eastern-inspired couscous, I am distracted by a beauteous scenery outside.
 There are patches of fluffed pillows scattered across an azzurro sky.
 The weather is slightly warmer; its soft voice is encouraging plants to sprout, birds to sing, and people to bask in the afternoon sun.

 Mother Nature’s “perhaps hand”, as E.E.
 Cummings once wrote, “is arranging a window while people stare arranging and changing placing.”
 This time of the year reminds me of times spent walking through the farmers’ market to see what the season has to share.
 It reminds me of a perfect warmth found in foods we love.
 It, most of all, reminds me of this couscous.

 This couscous packs many middle-eastern inspired flavors.
 It is like a pillow of cool warmth.
 The spices in this couscous produce a sense of warmth.
 The cold yogurt dressing and the cool temperature at which this couscous is served give off a sense of cool.
 This salad gracefully welcomes in Spring.

 The flavors in this salad are a riff on the flavors of Afghani brown rice, only this takes but a few minutes to throw together and is a lovely accompaniment to my lamb chops.